INL/corpus-frontend/README.md

 Clone this repository, use `mvn package` to build the WAR file (or download the .war from the latest release) and add corpus-frontend.war to Tomcat's webapps directory.

-Also create a file `corpus-frontend.properties` (name must be the same as the .war file) in the same directory as the BlackLab Server config file (e.g. `/etc/blacklab/`), containing the following:
+Optionally, also create a file `corpus-frontend.properties` (name must be the same as the .war file) in the same directory as the BlackLab Server config file (e.g. `/etc/blacklab/`), containing the following (these are the default values, automatically used if the file is missing):

 ```
 blsUrl=http://localhost:8080/blacklab-server/
 blsUrlExternal=/blacklab-server/
+corporaInterfaceDataDir=/etc/blacklab/projectconfigs/
 ```

+NOTE: the corporaInterfaceDataDir is an optional directory in which you can place a subdirectory for each corpus with files search.xml, about.inc and help.inc, and XSLT files, to customize the look of the application for that corpus.
+Have a look at src/main/webapp/WEB-INF/interface-default for examples of these files.
+The files in that directory is are used if no corpus-specific ones are found.

 Navigate to http://SERVERNAME:8080/corpus-frontend/ and you will see a list of available corpora you can search.